 - In that image, God created the human family of father, mother, and children.

 - Now, Christ creates a new family of God that does not destroy natural human family ties but orders them to the Kingdom of God.
-Allegiance to Christ comes first so that if there is a conflict between God’s wills and one’s own will or the will of another family member, God’s will must come first.
+Allegiance to Christ comes first so that if there is a conflict between God’s will and one’s own will or the will of another family member, God’s will must come first.

 - In God’s new family in this life there is a new economy or order.
 The Father sends Christ.
 Christ sends the apostles.
 And they, in turn, send us.
 We should welcome ambassadors of Christ.
 This means showing them hospitality, helping support them within our means, and, above all, listening to them.
-God will richly reward us for this, as the sonless wife was rewarded by Elisha.
+Christ promises that God will richly reward us for this, as the sonless wife was rewarded by Elisha.

 Doctrine: The family and the kingdom